Cowardly Lion

 The Cowardly Lion is a character in the fictional Land of Oz created by American author L. Frank Baum.
-He is depicted as an African lion, but like all animals in Oz, he can speak.
+He is depicted as an African lion, and like all animals in Oz, he can speak.

-Since lions are supposed to be "The Kings of Beasts," the Cowardly Lion believes that his fear makes him inadequate.
-He does not understand that courage means acting in the face of fear, which he does frequently.
-Only during the aftermath of the Wizard's gift, when he is under the influence of an unknown liquid substance that the Wizard orders him to drink is he not filled with fear.
-He argues that the courage from the Wizard is only temporary, although he continues to do brave deeds.
+Although he often doubts himself, the Cowardly Lion nonetheless often demonstrates bravery in the face of danger.
+Since lions are supposed to be "The King of Beasts", the Cowardly Lion worries his own fear makes him inadequate, failing to understand that courage is not a lack of fear, but acting in the face of fear.
+His fear is alleviated only in the aftermath of the Wizard's gift, when he is under the influence of a liquid substance the Wizard orders him to drink.
+He argues that the courage from the Wizard is only temporary, though he continues to do brave deeds.